From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ nohup java -Dfile.encoding=utf-8 -jar ruoyi-modules-system.jar > logs/system.log 2>&1 &

-Kill existing application startup processes and add ddtrace parameters before restarting the application.
-See the following image for details:
+Kill the original application startup process and add the ddtrace parameter, then restart the application.
+Refer to the image below for specific termination methods:

 # Application startup script with ddtrace-agent added